An Invitation into the

 A growing body of research shows that time in nature supports our physical, emotional and mental well-being.
 Benefits may include:

-More specifically, guided forest bathing walks have been shown to reduce feelings of isolation and loneliness and increase a sense of community and belonging.
+More specifically, guided forest bathing walks have been shown to reduce feelings of isolation and loneliness and increase a sense of community.

 A Path to Reciprocity